YannisPap/Wrangle-OpenStreetMap-Data/README.md

   </way>
 ```

-Although most of the Singaporean street names end with the street type (e.g., "Serangoon Road" or "Arab Street") it is also common to end with a number instead (e.g. "Bedok North Avenue 1").
+Although most of the Singaporean street names end with the street type (e.g., "Serangoon Road" or "Arab Street") it is also common to end with a number instead (e.g., "Bedok North Avenue 1").
 Thus, by using regular expressions, I extracted the last word that does not contain numbers from the street name.

 It would be easy to populate the list of Common Street Types with some profound values like Street or Avenue, but guessing does not take into account any local peculiarity.
-Instead, I searched the dataset for all the different types and used the 12 with the most occurrences (From 13th position, abbreviations start to appear).
+Instead, we searched the dataset for all the different types and used the 12 with the most occurrences (From 13th position, abbreviations start to appear).

 |   |Street Type|Occurrences|    |Street Type|Occurrences|    |Street Type|Occurrences|
 |---|-----------|-----------|----|-----------|-----------|----|-----------|-----------|